Rakeela/dragora-notes/2022-11-25-Two-Hundred-and-Ninety-Fourth.md

 ---
 Starting with 8,107 words on the file.
 I need to bring this file to a close.
 The chapter its in is overweight.
 Lots of these chapters are overweight.
 They'll need to be trimmed down and/or broken up.
 I want 4k word chapters with occasional short chapters, not consistent heavy 7-9k chapters.

+8,935 words on the file.
+Finally closing the "chapter".
+828 words of progress, 839 to go.
+Once again I find myself drawn to mark my progress around the midpoint on the quota.

+728 words on the new file.
+Not enough.

+966 words on the new file.
+1,794 words of progress.
+127 words over par, 206 words under 2k.
+I need 1,172 words on the new file.

+2,022 words on the new file.
+2,850 words of progress.
+1,183 words over par, 850 words over 2k.
+I think I'm done for the day.

 ---
 Back to [[day-post-archive]]